 Encourage your child to listen to the dental team during their visit.
 We also recommend that you work with your child at home to improve their dental hygiene routine.

 The American Academy of Pediatric Dentistry has found that your child should visit the dentist within 6 months of getting their first tooth or by age 1.

 Early oral examination aids in the detection of the initial stages of tooth decay.
 Early detection is also essential to maintaining good oral health.

 During each visit, we will gently clean your child’s teeth and remove any plaque or tartar.
 We will carefully examine their mouth and teeth for any potential issues.
-Regular cleanings and exams can help prevent tooth decay, gum disease, and other oral health issues.
+Regular cleanings and exams can help prevent cavities, gum disease, and other issues.

-Tooth decay has become the most common chronic childhood illness in the U.S. We will teach you and your child how to properly brush and floss their teeth as they grow.
-We will discuss dental hygiene habits and healthy food choices.
-We will teach your child to be our partner in keeping their mouth and teeth healthy.
+Tooth decay has become the most common chronic childhood illness in the United States.
+We will teach you and your child how to properly brush and floss their teeth as they grow.
+We'll also discuss dental hygiene habits and healthy food choices.

-We may recommend treating your child’s teeth with fluoride.
+We may recommend fluoride treatment for your child.
 This mineral can strengthen tooth enamel, making teeth more resistant to decay.
-Fluoride may be applied in office or used in certain toothpastes and mouth rinses.
+We may apply fluoride in our office or recommend certain toothpaste and mouth rinses.

 Request an Appointment With Us